flux-framework/flux-core/doc/man3/flux_pollevents.rst

 ============

 :func:`flux_pollevents` returns flags on success.
-On error, -1 is returned, and errno is set appropriately.
+On error, -1 is returned, and :var:`errno` is set appropriately.

 :func:`flux_pollfd` returns a file descriptor on success.
-On error, -1 is returned, and errno is set appropriately.
+On error, -1 is returned, and :var:`errno` is set appropriately.

 ERRORS